 - what grade-point average (or equivalent standard) you need to maintain;

 - how quickly you need to be moving toward graduation (for instance, how many credits you should have successfully completed by the end of each year);

 - how an incomplete class, withdrawal, repeated class, change of major, or transfer of credits from another school affects your satisfactory academic progress;

 - how often your school will evaluate your progress;

 - what will happen if you fail to make satisfactory academic progress when your school evaluates you;

 - whether you are allowed to appeal your school’s decision that you haven’t made satisfactory academic progress (reasons for appeal usually include the death of a member of your family, your illness or injury, or other special circumstances); and

 - how you can regain eligibility for federal student aid.

-When you fill out the FAFSA, you are applying for aid for a specific year.
-In order to receive aid the next year, you’ll need to submit that next year’s FAFSA.
-Luckily, the FAFSA website makes it easy for you by allowing you to submit a Renewal FAFSA that remembers certain information you reported the year before and places it in your new FAFSA.
+When you fill out the FAFSA form, you are applying for aid for a specific year.
+In order to receive aid the next year, you’ll need to submit that next year’s FAFSA form.
+Luckily, the FAFSA website makes it easy for you by allowing you to submit a Renewal FAFSA form that remembers certain information you reported the year before and places it in your new FAFSA form.